How to find a same-sex friendly marriage celebrant? (For queer, same sex & LGBTQ weddings!)

 It's important to speak with all your suppliers to see if you get along - maybe check if you can make a time to meet online or in person and have some questions ready for them.
 You want to feel comfortable but also get the feeling they are professional and really passionate about what they do.

-Follow their socials (Instagram & Facebook.)
-For instance, I display the ‘Marriage Equality’ logo, designed specifically so that members of the LGBTI community, and also those who support marriage equality, can easily find celebrants who will welcome their business.
+Follow their socials (Instagram & Facebook and of course check out their website - for instance, I display the ‘Marriage Equality’ logo, designed specifically so that members of the LGBTI community, and also those who support marriage equality, can easily find celebrants who will welcome their business.

 SHE / HER / HERS / HERSELF